THE PATH TO NET ZERO: DECARBONISING AUSTRALIA’S TRANSPORT SYSTEM

 When AITPM asks members and stakeholders what they see as the most important community challenges calling out for AITPM’s advocacy, ‘minimising transport’s contribution to climate change’ sits near the top of people’s concerns.

 They also state that better integration of land use and transport planning, and promoting active transport, are major priorities.
-With both of these being critical to reducing emissions generated by Australian transport projects and operations, the decarbonisation of the sector is appropriate as the subject to be addressed by AITPM’s first Policy Issues Paper.
+With both of these being critical to reducing emissions generated by Australian transport projects and operations, the decarbonisation of the sector is appropriate as the subject that has been addressed by AITPM’s inaugural Policy Issues Paper.

 The Path to Net Zero: Decarbonising Australia’s transport system has been prepared by a working group of AITPM members, bringing evidence to bear on recommended actions that will get Australian transport moving on its overdue journey towards achieving Net Zero.